Support the clay family

 We are blessed that Santiago Christian School provides a majority of our salary to be able to live in the Dominican Republic.
 While this salary is adequate for singles, families need to raise some additional support.
 We need to raise about $1000 per month.
 Below is our current support level.
 We'd love for you to prayerfully consider financially supporting what God is calling us to do in the Dominican Republic.

 ***You can cancel or update your recurring payments anytime through your Paypal account***

-Adam and Diana Clay will be serving in Santiago, Dominican Republic starting in July 2019.
-Adam will be serving as STEM(Science, Technology, Engineering and Math) Coordinator at Santiago Christian School and 5 mission schools in several impoverished communities around the country.
+Adam is serving as STEM(Science, Technology, Engineering and Math) Coordinator at Santiago Christian School and 5 mission schools in several impoverished communities around the country.

 THE CRISIS AND NEED IN THE DOMINICAN REPUBLIC

 According to the United States Agency for International Development, "The provision of a high quality public education system is one of the Dominican Republic's most fundamental challenges.
 The Dominican Republic ranks 143rd in quality of primary education 137th in the quality of the educational system overall, out of 144 countries worldwide."
 Dominican Republic education is next to last place in the world, but our prayer is to see this change.